Snowbarger was the representative for Kansas’s 3rd congressional district and was a Republican. He served from 1997 to

 Snowbarger is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the House of Representatives in 1998.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
+Each dot was a member of the House of Representatives in 1998 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Snowbarger was the primary sponsor of 2 bills that were enacted:

 - H.R.
 4259 (105th): Haskell Indian Nations University and Southwestern Indian PolytechnicInstitute Administrative Systems Act of 1998

 - H.R.
 2177 (105th): To designate the United States Courthouse located at 500 State Avenue in Kansas City, Kansas, as the “Robert J. Dole United States Courthouse”.

 Does 2 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Snowbarger sponsored bills primarily in these issue areas:

 Labor and Employment (18%) Economics and Public Finance (18%) Government Operations and Politics (16%) Finance and Financial Sector (11%) Law (11%) Crime and Law Enforcement (11%) Education (8%) Taxation (8%)